Online – Master of Engineering (Mechanical)

 Course Overview

-This Online Master of Engineering Mechanical qualification will equip you with the necessary skills to address the demands of the modern mechanical engineering industry.
-Students with a background in mechanical, instrumentation & control, electrical, or industrial plant and systems engineering will be particularly well-placed to benefit from this program as it is designed to prepare you for further career development in the mechanical design and maintenance industries.
+This master’s qualification will equip you with the necessary skills to address the demands of the modern mechanical engineering industry.
+Students with a background in mechanical, mechatronics, materials, industrial, production, manufacturing, robotics, instrumentation & control, agriculture, marine, mining, oil & gas, aeronautical, aerospace, chemical, process, plant, automobile and renewable engineering will be particularly well-placed to benefit from this program as it is designed to prepare you for further career development in the mechanical design and maintenance industries.
 Upon completion of this program, you will gain skills and knowledge in the latest and developing technologies in mechanical engineering.

 Program Details